 Tash Rabat, Kyrgyzstan

-by Central Asia specialist John
+As told by Central Asia specialist John

 Journeying along the Silk Route, we drove for a day from the Chinese city of Kashgar, crossing the border into Kyrgyzstan.
 Along the way, my guide and I passed nothing but arid mountains and mossy scrubland, until a handful of white yurts emerged on the horizon.

 The camp is set at Tash Rabat, a stop on the Silk Route high in the Tian Shan mountains.
 Near the camp there’s a caravanserai — a brick building so old that no-one really knows anything about it (it’s thought to be where camels were once traded, but some historians argue it could be a former monastery).
-Apart from the occasional crowd of goats being herded through the valley, there’s no-one else for miles.
+Apart from the occasional crowd of goats being herded through the valley, there’s no one else for miles.

 We got a big hug from our hosts Yuri and his wife on arrival, who immediately served us a hot bowl of plov (a hearty dish of rice and whatever meat and vegetables are available) and vodka.

 My home for the night was the third yurt, with a wooden bed piled with sheepskin rugs.
 Yuri came in before bedtime to get my little stove fired up, powering it with yak dung.
-It was incredibly cosy — I had my best night’s sleep in a while.
+It was incredibly cozy — I had my best night’s sleep in a while.

 Cobden Garden Homestay, Napier, New Zealand

-by New Zealand specialist Lindsay
+As told by New Zealand specialist Lindsay